Jewish Museum Berlin

 Is photography allowed?

-Photography is permitted in many areas of the museum; however, be sure to check specific signage for restrictions in certain exhibits.
+Photography is permitted in most areas of the museum, but be sure to check for any specific restrictions within certain exhibitions.

 Are there guided tours?